cisagov/vdp-in-fceb/README.md

 Though the Department of Defense is not subject to BOD 20-01, DoD does have a VDP at https://hackerone.com/deptofdefense.

-(Note that the URL under `VDP link` is the one required by BOD 20-01 and may redirect.)
+(Note that the URL under `VDP link` is generally the one required by BOD 20-01 and may redirect.)

 | **Agency Name** | **Acronym** | **VDP link**
 |  -------- | ---------------- | ------------